 Private schools do have an admission cost (more on that to come), but the price is well worth it.
-At most private schools in Panama you will find well equipped classrooms, effective teachers, and a safe and happy learning environment.
+Most private schools in Panama have well-equipped classrooms, effective teachers, and a safe and happy learning environment.
 Which private school you choose will depend on a number of factors.
 Read on to find out more.

 Common Yearly School Calendar

 Another consideration to take into account when choosing a school is the yearly calendar.
 Most countries follow an academic calendar that applies to all schools.
 In Panama, though, this isn’t always the case.
 Essentially, there are two different academic calendars operating simultaneously.
 Each school follows one of these two schedules.

 One option is based on the North American schedule from September to June.
 The other is based on what was traditionally more common in Central America and runs from March to December.
 All schools have breaks during Christmas, Easter, and Carnival.

 Depending on where you come from when you move to Panama, and how long you’ll be living here, you might have a strong preference for one of these two calendars.
 Many expats from the United States prefer a typical American school year so that kids can spend their summers in the United States.
 Others prefer the opposite schedule as it’s often cheaper and less hectic to travel during the off months of January and February.